katiestar99/ansible/docs/docsite/rst/galaxy/dev_guide.rst

 Galaxy Developer Guide
 **********************

-You can host collections and roles on Galaxy to share with the Ansible community.
+You can host collections and roles on Galaxy to share with the Assible community.
 Galaxy content is formatted in pre-packaged units of work such as :ref:`roles <playbooks_reuse_roles>`, and new in Galaxy 3.2, :ref:`collections <collections>`.
 You can create roles for provisioning infrastructure, deploying applications, and all of the tasks you do everyday.
 Taking this a step further, you can create collections which provide a comprehensive package of automation that may include multiple playbooks, roles, modules, and plugins.

 .. contents::